-King Polydectes persuaded young Perseus to fetch him the head of Medusa the Gorgon, thus hoping to get rid of him for good as anyone who looked at her would turn to stone.
-Perseus, young and naive, didn't know the dangers of his missions.
+King Polydectes had fallen in love with Danae.
+Even though Danae didn't return his feelings, Polydectes wanted to marry her, but her, but he knew that her son might cause trouble for him.
+He came up with a plan and persuaded young Perseus to fetch him the head of Medusa the Gorgon, thus hoping to be rid of him for good as anyone who looked at her would turn into stone.